-Google recently launched the Google Pixel 7 and Pixel 7 Pro smartphones at its Made By Google fall event.
-Here we will look at the flagship Pixel 7 Pro (opens in new tab) and compare it to its predecessor, the Google Pixel 6 Pro (opens in new tab) – which we awarded 5 stars in our review – to see how the Silicon Valley giant has improved the new model (or not).
+Google launched the Google Pixel 7 and Pixel 7 Pro smartphones in the fall of 2022.
+Here we will look at the flagship Pixel 7 Pro and compare it to its predecessor, the Google Pixel 6 Pro – which we awarded 5 stars in our review – to see how the Silicon Valley giant has improved the new model (or not).

 Google Pixel 7 Pro vs 6 Pro specs

 What's the same?